cc-archive/cc.api/docs/readme_dev.rst

        <license id="standard">Creative Commons</license>
        <license id="publicdomain">Public Domain</license>
        <license id="recombo">Sampling</license>
+       <license id="zero">CC0</license>
+       <license id="mark">Public Domain Mark</license>
      </licenses>

   If a value for locale is supplied, the service will attempt to return localized class descriptions.
 If not specified, English will be returned.

+  .. note:: With the release of the `Public Domain Mark`, the `Public Domain Dedication and Certification` license has been retired.
+As a result, the `publicdomain` license class has been aliased to the `zero` license class so that the deprecated `Public Domain Dedication and Certification` license is never issued and the `CC0 Public Domain Dedication` license is issued instead.
+You can read more about Creative Commons' retired licenses here http://creativecommons.org/retiredlicenses.

 /license/<class>[?locale=xx]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~